wigging/chemics/docs/bubble_velocity_free.rst

 bubbles.

-Peebles and Garber (1953) developed a number of models based on emperical data and theoretical equations (Stoke's Law).
-These models have been fitted for five regions as classified by the interpretation of two dimensionless numbers.
+Peebles and Garber (1953) developed a number of models based on emperical data and theoretical equations (Stoke's Law) to fit four flow regimes of bubbles.
+Later Willis (1969) added a fifth region to describe terminal rise velocity from potential flow theory.
+A summary of the theory can be found in Holland and Bragg (1995) p234.

 Region 1: